easy-thunder/Impresario_Job_Solutions/README.md

 Enable "Developer mode" in the top right corner.

-Click on "Load unpacked" and select the folder containing your extension files.
+Click on "Load unpacked" and select the folder "local_job_helper(the folder not the files).

 The extension should now appear in your list of installed extensions.